Fernanda Sobarzo

 Fernanda Andrea Sobarzo Aguilera is a Chilean model and beauty pageant titleholder who won Miss World Chile 2015 and represented Chile at Miss World 2015 pageant.

 Pageantry

 Miss Mundo Chile 2015

-Fernanda, an engineering student in Diego Portales University has been crowned by Camila Andrade as Miss World Chile in a private event held in the Chilean Telethon Theatre.
+Fernanda, an engineering student in Diego Portales University, was crowned by Camila Andrade as Miss World Chile in a private event held in the Chilean Telethon Theatre.
 Sobarzo won Miss Elegance, Miss Photogenic and Miss Beauty with a Purpose award.
 Also she placed Top 6 in Sports and Fitness challenge and Top 5 in Miss Multimedia.

 Miss World 2015

 As Miss Mundo Chile, Sobarzo represented Chile in Miss World 2015 pageant, held in Sanya, China on December 19.